 Clark reports that the Hunza do not measure their age solely by the calendar––as he also said there were no calendars––but also by personal estimation of wisdom.
 This leads in turn to notions of typical lifespans of 120 or greater.

 The October 1953 issue of National Geographic had an article on the Hunza River Valley that inspired Carl Barks’ story Tralla La.
 Their standard of living is totally different from the others.
 Barks said, “the healthy way of that kind of living should be an example to us.”

 THE HUNZA LIFESTYLE

 Hunza people are people who take a bath in cold water, and they can give birth to a baby at 65 years.

 In summer, they eat only raw foods and in winter they use dry fruits, especially apricots, germinated seeds, and cheese from sheep.

 ”Hunger spring” is called the period when they are fasting, then they do not eat anything except the drink clean water.

 From 2 to 4 months they drink that water and consume the apricot seeds.

-One of the Hunza people, known worldwide as Said Abdul Mobuda, totally confused the workers for immigration services when he pulled out his passport on which was written that he has lived 160 years.
-They did not believe him until they checked that the man is really born 160 years ago and that in his village all the people have long lifetime.
+One of the Hunza people, known worldwide as Said Abdul Mobuda, totally confused the workers for immigration services when he pulled out his passport which stated that he has lived 160 years.
+They did not believe him until they checked that the man is really born 160 years ago and that in his village all the people have a long lifetime.